harmony-ac/harmony-code/README.md

 This will run .harmony files in vitest.

+### Auto-generating phrases files and methods

+The Vitest plugin will auto-generate phrases files or edit them to add necessary phrase methods whenever you change your .harmony files.
+It will automatically sort phrase methods.

 ## VSCode plugin

 Harmony Code has a [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=harmony-ac.harmony-code) that supports syntax highlighting.